tytydraco/yessleep/out/Onion_II.md

 "The portals no longer open.
 Now they germinate."

 Since then, strange news begins to appear on the radio and television:

-- A school in Bolivia sank underground without a trace.
+•	⁠A school in Bolivia sank underground without a trace.
-- Entire fields of corn in Kansas bloomed in the dead of night, covered in “eye-like flowers.”
+•	⁠Entire fields of corn in Kansas bloomed in the dead of night, covered in “eye-like flowers.”
-- In Japan, a mountain tunnel collapsed and what they found underneath was not rock... it was plant meat.
+•	⁠In Japan, a mountain tunnel collapsed and what they found underneath was not rock... it was plant meat.

 Humanity does not know it yet, but the invasion will not be by assault.
 It will be by substitution.
 Silent.
 Natural.

 Cépula does not attack.
 Cellula blooms.

 And Mateo is the first harvest of the surface.

 CHAPTER 2: TRANSFORMATION